Darguelles/upd-articles-api/README.md

 **Q:** The stored data persists even after restart the server?

 **A:** Currently this api store data on memory level, so all data will be loose if you stop/restart the server.

+**Q:** Can i search articles by more than one keyword?

+**A:** Currently the API only supports search operations just by one keyword at time.